Invarion/invarion-docs/docs/rapid-plan/rapidplan-basics/control-points.md

 This is useful when needing to draw delineation devices or a work area along a curved geometry.

 To being drawing along a geometry, simply left click your device along the red geometry where you want the device to begin.
-The tool will then follow the curve you draw out, as seen in Figure 5.11 below.
+The tool will then follow the curve you draw out.

 ![Geometry_snapping](./assets/Geometry_snapping.png)

 While drawing an object you can snap its segments to different geometries as well.
-This can be done by snapping points to existing geometries and tracing the drawing along it, as seen in Figure 5.12 below.
+This can be done by snapping points to existing geometries and tracing the drawing along it.

 ![Geometry_lines](./assets/Geometry_lines.png)